kim-you/2017_capstone_leekang/README.md

-# CALCULATE TRAFFIC CONGESTION VIA CCTV
+# CALCULATE TRAFFIC CONGESTION FROM CCTV VIDEOS
 ###### Capstone project in Handong University with Prof Yi

 - - - -